Dare To Be Bold: 5 Ways To Rock Your Fashion In Tokyo

 5. Don’t Be Afraid To Try Something New

-While I can’t deny that there are guidelines to what to wear each season — colors, patterns, designs and more; I still want to emphasize the fact that they are exactly that…guidelines.
-Don’t be afraid to try something new, to challenge yourself to a new style, or choose a day to be extra unique.
+While I can’t deny that there are guidelines to what to wear each season — colors, patterns, designs and more; I still want to emphasize the fact that they are exactly that … guidelines.
+Don’t be afraid to try something new, challenge yourself with a new style, or choose a day to be extra unique.
 Taking a hold of your style and embracing your beautiful individuality is never a mistake.
-You are your best investment – apply it to your wardrobe, your work, your personal life and your health.
-After all, we mustn’t forget that we live in one of the most fashionable city in the world.
+You are your best investment — apply it to your wardrobe, your work, your personal life and your health.

 Don’t be afraid to try something new, to challenge yourself to a new style, or choose a day to be extra unique.

-Fun tip: To help encourage yourself step outside of your comfort zone, pick a day of the week, and Google search haru fasshon 2017 (spring fashion) + (insert color of choice) + Tokyo.
+Fun tip: To help encourage yourself step outside of your comfort zone, pick a day of the week, and Google search fuyu fasshon 2019 (winter fashion) + (insert color of choice) + Tokyo.
 Check out the Google image results, pick a look and try it out using what you have inside your closest.
 Or do the same with any of these beauty Instagram accounts, which guide you into creating unique fashion trends with minimal investment.

 Bonus: Be Your Own Inspiration

-Being a Fashionista in our big bold city is no easy undertaking, but I assure you that it is possible!
+Being a fashionista in our big bold city is no easy undertaking, but I assure you that it is possible!
 Allow yourself to take in different inspirations from the city: window shop, people watch, and just breath it all in.
 Mix and match.
 Be creative.
 Try a new color or even a new style.
 Dress a certain part – from pretty in florals ready to luncheon to sharp in striped suits at the office.
-Showcase yourself through your own interpretation of this year’s trends – be confident, proud and excited about what you wear.
-To me, this is what it means to be a fashionista here in this incredible city we know as Tokyo!
+Showcase yourself through your own interpretation of this year’s trends.
+Be confident, proud, and excited about what you wear.